What is Digital Tomosynthesis?

 What is a Mammogram?

-In a traditional mammogram, a low-dose x-ray is used to produce an image of compressed breast tissue.
+In a traditional A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., a low-dose x-ray is used to produce an image of compressed breast tissue.
 Usually, two x-rays are taken, one from the top to the bottom and one from side to side.
-This allows doctors to look for any abnormalities in the breast tissue, such as tumors, which are denser than normal tissue and look like white lumps in the resulting breast image.
+This allows doctors to look for any abnormalities in the breast tissue, such as A mass of cells that can be benign or malignant., which are denser than normal tissue and look like white lumps in the resulting breast image.

 Mammograms vs. Digital Tomosynthesis